 Your LMS can give you a window into your training via user statistics.
-Has your audience accessed a certain portion of your training more than the rest?
+Has your audience accessed a specific portion of your training more than the rest?
 This can help guide you regarding the type of content your audience is seeking out.
-Among this most used content, is there a particular media type, such as videos, that are most utilized?
+Among this most-used content, is there a particular media type, such as videos, that utilized most?
 This helps to inform your decisions as you build additional training content.

 Examine Return on Investment

 It’s important to understand the benefits that training brings to your organization.
-The strategies we discussed can help you to paint an accurate picture of how your learning and development programs are impacting your company.
+The strategies we discussed can help you paint an accurate picture of how your learning and development programs impact your company.
 While it may be expensive to implement all levels of the Kirkpatrick model, you can implement a combination of levels based on your organization’s needs.
-For example, you could utilize the more extensive level 4 evaluation for programs that cost $50,000 or more, while utilizing levels 1-3 for programs that are less expensive.
+For example, you could utilize the more extensive level 4 evaluation for programs that cost $50,000 or more while using levels 1-3 for less expensive programs.

-Measuring mobile training is only an important endeavor if you plan to act on the results you encounter.
+Measuring mobile training is only a vital endeavor if you plan to act on the results you encounter.
 This should inform your decisions moving forward as you grow your training program.
-If the analysis finds components of your mobile training ineffective, you will need to carefully examine why it is missing the mark.
+If the analysis finds components of your mobile training ineffective, you will need to examine why it is missing the mark carefully.
 Perhaps it needs supplemental information, opportunities to practice implementing the training, or that it needs to be redesigned entirely.

 To learn more about this topic download our eBook, Developing A Mobile Learning Solution That Embraces Anytime Anywhere Learning, or feel free to get in touch with our team!

 Please note this article was updated on 6/22/21 and was originally published by our team on elearningindustry.com.